Akuli/odotdot/docs/builtins.md

 - `bytearray.slice` is like the array `.slice` method, but it returns another `ByteArray` instead of an [Array](#array).
 The bytes are copied to a news `ByteArray`, so if you have a 2GB `ByteArray` and you take a 1GB slice of it, you use 3GB of RAM.
-If this is a problem for you, let me know and I'll optimize this.
+If this is a problem for you, [let me know](https://github.com/Akuli/odotdot/issues/new) and I'll fix this.
 - `bytearray.(to_string encoding_name)` [decodes] the `ByteArray`.
 The
   `encoding_name` is interpreted as if passed to [encodings.get].